Image:Wikimedia Creative Commons

 The EPA should take action now to restore bee populations to health.
 But so far, the agency hasn't stepped up.

 Right now, we’re letting big agrichemical companies use more of the chemicals that are known to kill bees just as we’re in the midst of an unsustainable die-off in bee populations.
 That has to change.
 Now.

-Join us in calling on the EPA to declare a nationwide moratorium on the use of bee-killing neonics.
+Join us in calling on our state leaders to limit or ban the use of bee-killing pesticides.